ZPlayzMCPE/Hormones/README.md

 on the server reach the limit in `balancer`.`playerSoftLimit`, players trying to join the server will be transferred to the most empty tissue in the organ.
 If all tissues in the organ are currently full, the player will be kicked.

-Players whose name is listed in `balancer`.`exemptPlayers` will be exempted from this kind of transfer.
+Players whose name is listed in `balancer`.`fullExemptPlayers` will be exempted from this kind of transfer.
 You may want to put the names of your server ops here.

 Server-full transfer does not do anything with the `max-players` option in server.properties.
 If you want to allow the